Ransom Dunn

 Rev. Ransom Dunn, D.D.
 (July 7, 1818 – November 9, 1900) (nickname: "the Grand Old Man of Hillsdale") was an American minister and theologian, prominent in the early Free Will Baptist movement in New England.
-He was President of Rio Grande College in Ohio, and Hillsdale College in Michigan.
+He was President of Rio Grande College in Ohio.
 A Discourse on the Freedom of the Will is one of his most notable works.

 Early years

-Dunn was born in the town of Bakersfield, in the north corner of Vermont to John (died 1835) and Abigail Reed Dunn (died 1858), a family of English and Scots descent.
+Dunn was born in the town of Bakersfield, in the north corner of Vermont to John and Abigail Reed Dunn, a family of English and Scots descent.
 Three brothers, Hiram, Lewis, and Thomas, also became ministers; there were at least two older half-brothers, Joab and John.
 He had at least one sister, Amanda Dunn Montague.

 Around 1840 Dunn attended the Baptist Seminary (later named Cobb Divinity School at Bates College) in New Hampton, New Hampshire.
 In 1873 he received an honorary doctorate from Bates College in Maine, which was then affiliated with the seminary.